sep28/AIT_final/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can create one Team
+3. as a user, I can create a Team
 4. as a user, I can create Players to add to the Team
 5. as a user, I can remove a Player from the Team
 6. as a user, I can see a list of all the Players on my Team with details about each Player